 Following the COVID-19 lockdown we will be aiming to gradually resume our normal services.
-We are beginning this process by starting with our Sunday Service beginning 13th September.
+We are beginning this process by starting with our Sunday Service on the 13th of December.
 We will be implementing a social distancing policy and restricting numbers in order to help protect our chapel members; ensuring both their safety and the safety of their families.
 We aim to resume our other services and activities when appropriate.
 For further information please do not hesitate to reach out to us.

 Welcome to Styal Unitarians

 Certainly, Styal Unitarians welcome all who wish to worship with an open and enquiring mind.
 Our chapel’s tradition is rooted in liberal Christianity but we do not insist that everyone should have exactly the same beliefs.
 Today, our search for spiritual, ethical or religious “truth” may also draw on wisdom other religions, as well as philosophies and approaches to life.
 Our focus is on how we live our lives (deeds) rather than beliefs (creeds).